Design and Build Quality

 Notable

-J5 Prime is also a monolithic metal design, finishing on the back and bending to the same border as the J7 Prime.
-This design is not new since Samsung has applied it to many of their J-series devices in recent times.
-For my personal, the overall design of this front is pretty boring as Samsung applies it from the high end to the mid-range (of course, I’m not talking about the finish: D).
-But in general, this design will be very stable and suitable for all users.
+The J5 Prime also comes with a monolithic metal design, with the finish on the back, and it bends into the same border style as the J7 Prime.
+This look isn’t exactly brand new, because Samsung has been applying it across a lot of their J-series devices lately.
+For my own part, the front design feels pretty boring, since Samsung sort of applies the same idea from their higher end models down to the mid-range (and no, I’m not talking about the finish: D).
+Anyway, in practice, this design should be pretty stable, so it’s going to suit most users.

-If there is a point that I do not like on the J5 Prime (not just this machine but most Samsung machines before) is the speaker.
-It continues to be the most ungrateful and unlucky factor.
+If I had to point out something I don’t like on the J5 Prime (and not just this one, but most Samsung machines before it), it would be the speaker.
+It keeps being the most ungrateful and unlucky part.

 Performance: